Skip to content

 Unity of Opposites

-The dynamic balance between passive (yielding) and resistant (structured) energy, where true power is found in their integration.
+Dynamic balance between passive and resistant energy, finding power in integration.

 Deep Dive →